 In Investigation Report F-2012-001, the Commissioner considered the over collection of a customer's personal information by Saskatchewan Telecommunications (SaskTel) as part of its identity verification process.
 The Commissioner found that SaskTel did not have authority to collect the Saskatchewan Health Services Number.
 Secondly, SaskTel did not provide a satisfactory explanation as to why it needed to collect other unique identifiers over the telephone since it could not verify the accuracy of same.
 Thirdly, the Commissioner found that SaskTel was collecting third party personal information without authority.
-Further, the Commissioner found that SaskTel was not meeting the notice requirements of subsection 26(2) of FOIP.
-The Commissioner recommended that SaskTel conduct a privacy impact assessment, revise its privacy policy, and prepare a script to ensure that its customers understand what is optional when providing proof of identity.
+Further, the Commissioner found that SaskTel was not meeting the notice requirements of subsection 26(2) of The Freedom of Information and Protection of Privacy Act (FOIP) - equivalent to subsection 25(2) of LA FOIP.
+The Commissioner recommended that SaskTel conduct a privacy impact assessment, revise its privacy policy and prepare a script to ensure that its customers understand what is optional when providing proof of identity.
 The Commissioner further recommended that SaskTel purge its systems of all personal information and personal health information of its customers and third parties that it collected without the requisite authority within 60 days.